denten-books/plain-text/2-surface.md

 between media: from one channel of the tape to another, from tape to drum, from a slow drum to a fast one, and from drum and tape to paper.
-Where before, on ticker tape, the inscription remained visible, at least before it entered the wires as electrical signal, it now disappeared from view soon after the key press.
+Where before, on ticker tape, the inscription remained visible, at least before it entered the wires as electrical signal, it now disappeared from view soon after key press.
 Submerged under magnetic surface inscriptions multiply, diffuse, and resist direct observation.
 The computed sign undergoes a number of changes in the process of displacement in time and in space.
-Using Mark III or similar tape-driven devices an operator could prepare tape today, process it tomorrow, derive the necessary calculations and transmit them the day after.
+When using the Mark III or similar tape-driven devices an operator could prepare tape today, process it tomorrow, derive the necessary calculations and transmit them the day after.
 The diffusion of the inscription from one medium to another, from one format into another in effect constitutes what we mean by the "processing" part of "word processing."
 Telegraphy forever entwined symbol and machine control.
-Magnetic storage made the new compound figure invisible.
+Magnetic storage further stretched the inscription across multiple recording surfaces, concealing it in the process.

-The potential incongruence between invisible data storage and its apparent representation was a key problem in the decades preceding the advent of screen simulation.
+The potential incongruence between covert data storage and its apparent representation posed a problem in the decades preceding the advent of screen simulation.
 In a patent filed in 1954 on the behalf of the Borroughs Corporation of Detroit, Michigan Herman Epstein and Frank Innes describe an "electrographic printer," involving an "electrical method and apparatus for